Smart Choices and the Selection Monad: Adding probabilities

 \item Suppose that $E$ has the form $E_1\, +_p \, E_2$.
 We calculate:

 \end{enumerate}

 \end{proof}

-We then have selection adequacy for our language with probabilities: \begin{theorem}[Selection adequacy] For any program $M\type\sigma$ we have:
+We then have selection adequacy for our language with probabilities: \begin{thm}[Selection adequacy] For any program $M\type\sigma$ we have:

-\end{theorem} The proof of this theorem is the same as that of Theorem~\ref{sel-ad1}.
+\end{thm} The proof of this theorem is the same as that of Theorem~\ref{sel-ad1}.
 As before, the adequacy theorem implies that the globally optimizing operational semantics determines the denotational semantics at the zero-reward continuation.

-For the converse direction, noting that\\
+For the converse direction, noting that

 we see from the adequacy theorem that, for $M\!\type\! \sigma$, the denotational semantics determines $ (\theta_{\DW,\T})_{\Val_\sigma}(\SOp(M)) \in \T(\Val_\sigma)$ up to $\T( \Ssem_p)$.
 We view $ (\theta_{\DW,\T})_{\Val_\sigma}(\SOp(M))$ as an observation of the selection operational semantics of $M$, and so, for $M\type \sigma$ we adopt the notation: